bitnami/readme-generator-for-helm/README.md

-    "array": "array",                    <-- Modifier that indicates an array type "object": "object"                   <-- Modifier that indicates an object type "string": "string"                   <-- Modifier that indicates a string type },
+    "array": "array",                    <-- Modifier that indicates an array type "object": "object"                   <-- Modifier that indicates an object type "string": "string"                   <-- Modifier that indicates a string type "nullable": "nullable"               <-- Modifier that indicates a parameter that can be set to null },
   "regexp": {
     "paramsSectionTitle": "Parameters"   <-- Title of the parameters section to replace in the README.md